 Family Tree began filling service gaps for people affected by child abuse and domestic violence in Jefferson County in 1976 and began offering homelessness services in 1989.
 Today Family Tree serves the seven-county metro area and partners with all people to prevent and overcome the interconnected issues of child abuse, domestic violence and homelessness to promote safety, healing and stability across generations.
 Family Tree is the only organization in the Denver-metro area working to address the interconnectedness among child abuse, domestic violence and homelessness.

 Family Tree believes everyone needs a safe place to call home.
 We have been successfully supporting people at-risk of or experiencing homelessness for over 30 years.
 Our approach employs the evidence-based Housing First model, recognizing that providing a home is the first step to improving health factors and overall functioning.
 Family Tree then engages clients in comprehensive supportive services, moving people toward stabilization and economic independence.

-Key partners in the development of 5549 Marshall Street include BlueLine Development, affordable housing developer and property management entity, as well as Jefferson Center Mental Health.
+Key partners in the development of Marshall Street Landing include BlueLine Development, an affordable housing developer and property management entity, as well as Jefferson Center Mental Health.
 Jefferson Center, among other offerings, will provide therapeutic mental health and substance use services.

 The proposed development is an approved use of the land, and once completed will be an attractive addition to the neighborhood.
 Family Tree would like to provide an opportunity for the community and neighbors to ask questions and share thoughts on the new development.